jennymalmoe/BeachPlease/README.md

 The site consists of four pages.
 A header that includes business name and a navigation bar and a footer with social media links will be consistent troughout all pages.

-The site focuses on the offer and aims to attract their targetgroup by the style and images.
+The site focuses on beautiful and inspirering images of the beaches to attract visitors to the beaches (and Skåne).
 Thats the fist thing a visitor sees.
 Then the goal is to visit the navlinks in the order they are set.
-Next step should be "Classes" where the visitor hopefully gets really interested and wants to be a member.
-Next step presents prices, that makes the vistor even more close to a decision.
-And lastly some contactinformation and the opportunity to contact the studio.
+Next step should be "Beaches" where the visitor hopefully gets really inspired.
+Next step presents the map, that makes the vistor even more informed about where Skåne is and where the most beautiful beaches in Skåne are located.
+And lastly some contactinformation and the opportunity to contact the siteowner and add new beaches destinations ideas.

 The information is briefly presented, there isn't not too much information, just enough to make the visitor interested.
 The visitor will not feel overwhelming (so the user doesn't leave the site and look for another site).